 NOTE: Individuals who have been charged or convicted criminally and not pardoned will be prohibited from proceeding to a clinical or work placement.

-Applicants are advised that for the program’s clinical requirements and future employment situations, they must have good vision (with or without corrective lenses), be able to sit and stand for prolonged periods and mix various materials using repetitive wrist motions.
-Applicants with back/neck/wrist or visual problems should discuss individual concerns with the program Co-ordinator.
-Applicants must also be comfortable speaking in front of individuals and groups.
+Applicants are advised that for the program’s clinical requirements and future employment situations, they must have good vision (with or without corrective lenses), be able to sit and stand for prolonged periods, and mix various materials using repetitive wrist motions.
+Applicants with back/neck/wrist or visual problems should discuss individual concerns with the program coordinator.

 What career paths can I take in dental assisting?